LeisureLinkElements/ll-date-input/README.md

 # ll-date-input

-A clickable, read-only text input that launches ll-date-picker to set its value (for display) and its custom data-data attribute.
+A clickable, read-only text input that launches ll-date-picker to set its value (for display) and its data-data attribute.

 ## Dependencies